MRoth1910/Vesperale-Romanum/README.md

 This aims to be a practical book to be put out as soon as possible, and we do not intend to include any melodic restitutions, which also avoids disturbing the faithful used to the existing melodies.

-We plan to include the ancient hymns in the appendix (the FSSP vesperal for 1960 does as well).
+We plan to include the ancient hymns in the appendix; the FSSP vesperal for 1960 does as well.

 We will keep the reciting tone of psalms in mode 3 on Do.
 The more recent form of tone 6 is paired per custom with the antiphons of mode 6.
-The ending of tone 2 psalms is the same as in the Vatican Edition and the Solesmes books.
+The ending of tone 2 psalms is the same as in the Vatican Edition and the Solesmes books, and the default tone for the tonus peregrinus is the Solesmes tone in common use.

-For tones 4A* and 8G*: we will, however, deviate.
-The endings with a podatus will be given at the end of the first verse because custom has changed even even from Solesmes-style practice: Dom Suñol decreed that this special ending was to be sung only at the doxology, but in practice, it is sung for every verse.
+For tones 4A* and 8G*: we will, however, deviate: the endings with a podatus will be given at the end of the first verse and where EUOUAE is printed.

-Since the psalm ending is provided, EUOUAE is largely commented off in the code for psalm antiphons (it will be entirely removed from scores of the Triduum).
-But as this is a practical edition, the Magnificats will be printed in one block as in the Liber Usualis, and so EUOUAE will be kept there (As of June 2024).
+Since the psalm ending is provided, EUOUAE is usually commented off in the code for psalm antiphons (it will be entirely removed from scores of the Triduum).
+But as this is a practical edition, the Magnificats will be printed in one block as in the Liber Usualis, and so EUOUAE will be kept there.
 In some cases, EUOUAE is given if a page turn to the psalm is necessary (since chanters may wish to turn back to the antiphon before singing the final verse beginning "Sicut erat…").

 The rhythmic signs are kept.
-Although the spacing is different between the Vatican Edition and the Solesmes books (sometimes admittedly obscuring the _mora vocis_), it is easier to keep all rhythmic signs than to pick and to choose, and given the number of chanters who still use even the ictus (sometimes called the "vertical episema"), it is better to abstain from interventions and to simply reproduce the signs, ideally up to the 1960 edition of the _Liber antiphonarius_ wherein most but not all "redundant cadences" where notes on an accent on a penultimate syllable and on the final weak syllable have a dot; most antiphosn in the last versions of the Solesmes editions, and therefore most Gregobase antiphons, have the dot on both notes.
+It is easier to keep the rhythmic signs than to pick and choose and to then change the spacing from the Solesmes edition to the Vatican Edition.
+With a few exceptions where Solesmes had to faithfully observe the Vatican Edition's inclusion of incorrect notation (on first syllables of spondees following a half bar, which should have two longer neumes instead of one ordinary punctum) we simply reproduce the signs and notation, ideally up to the 1960 edition of the _Liber antiphonarius._

-We wish to facilitate chanting, and the direction of chanters by choirmasters, by providing pointed psalms (italics and bolding following the _Liber Usualis,_ with the first verse of the psalm provided in chant) under every antiphon or, for the common and proper of saints and for the variable psalms of major feasts of the temporal cycle, at least once per division of the book so as to reduce repetition but in minimizing the turns needed (and the number of ribbons or bookmarks).
+Pointed psalms (italics and bolding following the _Liber Usualis,_ with the first verse of the psalm provided in chant) are given under every antiphon or, for the common and proper of saints and for the variable psalms of major feasts of the temporal cycle, at least once per division of the book so as to reduce repetition but in minimizing the turns needed (and the number of ribbons or bookmarks).
+This makes chanting easier, with fewer page turns.

+The verse numbers going from 1 to n are kept from the form of the Liber Usualis as a reference for choirmasters working with singers and organists not sufficiently fluent in Latin, particularly useful in finding their place in rehearsals or keeping track of divisions while singing the office.
+The FSSP vesperal keeps these numbers as well.

-For the psalter, antiphons are given as in the antiphonal and in the _Liber Usualis_ for Sunday and Saturday Vespers and at Compline; otherwise, the psalms and antiphons are as in the _Liber Usualis,_ with the full antiphon given at the beginning of the corresponding Vespers psalm (to faciliate chanting on double feasts which use the ferial psalms).
+For the psalter, antiphons are given as in the antiphonal and in the _Liber Usualis_ for Sunday and Saturday Vespers and at Compline; otherwise, the psalms and antiphons are as in the _Liber Usualis,_ with the full antiphon given at the beginning of the corresponding Vespers psalm (to faciliate chanting on double feasts which use the ferial psalms and on ferias for those following 1960).

-For now (as of May 2024),in the psalter, we give the first verse of psalms which have a different first verse from the antiphon (e.g. at Friday Compline, but not at Saturday Vespers).
-The first verse is need in the case of Friday Compline sung on Saturday since the antiphon begins with the same words but is not the same text in full.
+In the psalter, we give the first verse of psalms which have a different first verse from the antiphon (e.g. at Friday Compline).
+The first verse is need in the case of Friday Compline since the antiphon begins with the same words but is not the same text in full.

 The first psalm of Saturday Vespers presents a problem without an elegant solution: the first word "Benedictus" must be sung with the ordinary intonation, before the rest of the psalm as given, as the antiphon text does not contain the entire first verse.
-But in the fifth psalm, the intonation needs to be sung on the second verse (just as on Sundays with psalm 109), the antiphon containing the full first verse having been sung in full.
+Therefore, Saturday, only the first word of psalm 143.I with its intonation is needed for those singing Vespers per annum according to the 1960 office; due to page limitations, and to avoid confusion, we do not print it, but if needed, it is printed in full under Saturdays Vespers in Paschal Time.
+Note that in the fifth psalm, when following 1960 rubrics, the intonation needs to be sung on the second verse (just as on Sundays with psalm 109, for 1960 practice), the antiphon containing the full first verse having been sung in full.

-Proper antiphons in the other parts of the book are given before the psalm, as is the case for Matins and Tenebrae in the _Liber Usualis._
+Proper antiphons in the other parts of the book are given before the psalm and are not repeated afterwards, as is the case for Matins and Tenebrae in the _Liber Usualis._

 In the _Liber Usualis,_ the most commonly used book even today, the singer is forced to turn delicate pages in order to find most of the psalms, and the book is very unbalanced, particularly for Sunday Vespers.
 We aim to avoid this by moving the psalter to the middle as in postconciliar editions.
 This should also maximize the life of the binding.
 Further, the size will hew as closely as possible to that of the modern Solesmes antiphonal.

-The tones of the hymns are taken from the 1912 edition as reproduced by Solesmes; the elisions are given per the Solesmes editions, that is to say that hypermetric syllables are left in, to let those chanters who sing them sing them and to let those who omit them do so as well.
+The tones of the hymns are taken from the 1912 edition as reproduced by Solesmes; the elisions are given per the Solesmes editions, that is to say that hypermetric syllables are left in, to let those chanters who sing them sing them and to let those who omit them do so as well, except for a few late editions which omit these syllables.

-The Magnificat will be given in full with all of the tones necessary, as in the Liber Usualis; the antiphonal gives the first half but presumes that the chanter memorized the second half of the text and can correctly apply the tones, which poses a problem with some tones such as 4E.
+The Magnificat will be given in full with all of the tones necessary, as in the _Liber Usualis;__ the antiphonal gives the first half but presumes that the chanter memorized the second half of the text and can correctly apply the tones, which poses a problem with some tones such as 4E.

 The common tones will also be reproduced in a dedicated section, at the front of the book (somewhat like in the antiphonal, and therefore not at Sunday/Monday Vespers and Sunday Compline).

-We inclue the chants needed for benediction, and a supplement for the 1960 office, as well as the latter changes of Pope Pius XII (e.g. May 31, August 22) will be included (however, this is a secondary task to actually typesetting the book).
-If possible, the proper for France will be typeset as well (as a secondary task).

-The verse numbers going from 1 to n are kept from the form of the Liber Usualis as a reference for choirmasters working with singers and organists not sufficiently fluent in Latin, particularly useful in finding their place in rehearsals or keeping track of divisions while singing the office (This is subject to change, but it is a primary practical consideration).
-The FSSP's vesperal for the 1960 office does the same thing.
+We inclue a selection of chants needed for benediction.

 # Sources: